Photo Permission Form found here.

 West KY Workforce Board Success Story – Out-of-School Youth Funding

-Destiny Young pregnant with her second child and employed, but could not make ends meet.
-She was tired of low-wage jobs that would not allow her to provide for her family.
-She met with the Madisonville Community College's Workforce Connections Program on July 25, 2023 to explore options on career training.
-She was provided career guidance on how to build a nursing career and how she was going to achieve her goal.
-She was determined eligible for the Workforce Innovation & Opportunity Act's Out-of-School Youth funding from the West Kentucky Workforce Board.
+A young woman, pregnant with her second child and employed but struggling to make ends meet, sought assistance to escape low-wage jobs.
+She met with the Madisonville Community College's Workforce Connections Program on July 25, 2023, to explore career training options.
+After receiving career guidance, she was determined eligible for the Workforce Innovation & Opportunity Act's Out-of-School Youth funding from the West Kentucky Workforce Board.

-She was provided career guidance on how to build a nursing career and she created an action plan on how she was going to achieve her educational goal.
-Destiny was provided Occupational Skills Training by enrolling into an eight-week course where she earned a Medicaid Nurse Aide Certificate from Madisonville Community College and passed the Kentucky Medicaid Nurse Aide Competency Test on October 17, 2023.
-She is now recognized on the Kentucky Nurse Aide Registry.
-Destiny is now a Certified Nursing Aid earning $18 an hour with Madisonville Health and Rehabilitation, which is a long-term care facility that also offers rehabilitation services.
-She started her employment on October 31, 2023.
+She created an action plan to achieve her educational goal and enrolled in an eight-week course at Madisonville Community College.
+She earned a Medicaid Nurse Aide Certificate and passed the Kentucky Medicaid Nurse Aide Competency Test on October 17, 2023.
+She is now recognized on the Kentucky Nurse Aide Registry and is employed as a Certified Nursing Aide at Madisonville Health and Rehabilitation, earning $18 an hour, starting her employment on October 31, 2023.

 Services at Daniel Boone JobSight Help Kaitlyn Napier Take First Step in Healthcare Career